Design

 Character Advancement

 There is no significant form of character advancement in A Life on the Edge.
-Although buying 'more stuff' can make a character more effective.
+Although buying 'more stuff' can make a character more effective in a reflection of the setting.

 Cyberware can make you stronger and tougher.
 Skill chips can give you skills your character otherwise shouldn't have and Combat Drugs give you an edge for just a short while.